zhangzh1328/scSimGCL/baseline/scGCL/README.md

-We use the same version of the code provided by scGCL on GitHub.
+We import the source code from the scGCL repo.
-scGCL.ipynb contains hyperparameters used in the model.
+scGCL.ipynb contains the hyperparameters used.